sofiapoh/react-dynamic-data-workshop/README.md

 # React with dynamic data workshop for Founders & Coders

-The purpose of this workshop is to understand the most common usecase for React in modern frontend.
+The purpose of this workshop is to learn one of the most common usecases for modern frontend frameworks (React in this case).
 That usecase is fetching some data from an API and then rendering it.

 For this workshop we'll use the GitHub API since it's well documented and familiar to most students.